arthurpizza/dorkbox/_posts/2017-07-17-port-forwarding.markdown

 ![](https://cdn.rawgit.com/arthursucks/dorkbox/a1dd19ec/img/duck.png)

-Because your public IP address might change periodaclly you can use applications made by Duck DNS to update the service.
+Because your public IP address might change periodically you can use applications made by Duck DNS to update the service.
 The account is free and you simply pick a sub domain to connect to [your IP].

 That's basically it.
 You also have the ability to connect a custom domain to your Duck DNS account by using a `CNAME` record.